 Radiofrequency Treatment for Haemorrhoids (piles), Fistulas, Veins and more!

-Modern Aesthetic Solutions is the UK’s leading supplier of radiofrequency equipment and consumables treating haemorrhoids (piles), anal fistulas, varicose veins and more.
-Our treatments are safe and minimally invasive meaning that in most cases, you can receive your treatment and get straight back to your normal daily activities.
+We have trained in excess of 300 colorectal surgeons operating out of clinics and hospitals throughout the UK, ready and waiting to offer you the latest treatment for haemorrhoids (piles), anal fistulas, varicose veins and more, all utilising our safe and minimally invasive technology, meaning that in most cases, you can receive your treatment and get straight back to your normal daily activities.

 What are haemorrhoids (piles)?

 Are haemorrhoids and piles the same thing?